bcrist/vera/readme.md

     * &gt;= 0.8mm pitch for BGA
 * Modern SRAM, dual-port SRAM, and SDRAM is fine to use
 * Dedicated adder/multiplier/ALU ASICs are allowed
+    * But "not quite microprocessor" parts like Am2901 or Am29116/7 are not allowed (except in peripheral devices)
 * FPGAs are not allowed
+    * Designing with HDLs feels more like work than fun for me, and all of the FPGA toolchains make me want to pull my hair out
 * CPLDs and other programmable logic are allowed only if I have [created the entire programming toolchain myself](https://github.com/bcrist/zig-lc4k)
+    * Designing for CPLDs (without HDLs) is extremely similar to designing for discrete logic, but simplifies board layout significantly, and often provides better timing characteristics
 * Microcontrollers or other ASICs are allowed for bootstrapping or debugging purposes, or within peripheral devices
     * Absolutely none within the data or control paths of the CPU itself